BatteriesApril 2, 20267 min read

 Arizona Power Outages: Why Every Homeowner Needs a Battery Backup in 2026

 When it's 115°F outside and the power goes out, your home heats up fast.
 Arizona homes can reach uncomfortable indoor temperatures within 2-3 hours without AC.
 Every summer, the Phoenix metro experiences power outages that leave thousands of homes without cooling.
-A home battery gives you peace of mind — and it earns money every day the power stays on.
+A home battery gives you peace of mind.
+And it earns money every day the power stays on.

 Arizona's Power Outage Problem